tweag/ormolu/CONTRIBUTING.md

 Please note that we try to keep individual files at most 25 lines long because otherwise it's hard to figure out want went wrong when a test fails.

+To regenerate outputs that have changed, you can set the `ORMOLU_REGENERATE_EXAMPLES` environment variable before running tests.

 ## CI

 We use Circle CI.
 Some outside contributors may have problems, as in, CI